 What does natto contain

 When soybeans are fermented, new compounds are created, like nattokinase—a unique enzyme.
 Also vitamin K2 (menaquinone).
-And Bacillus subtilis is a probiotic bacterium with unique properties.
+Bacillus subtilis is a probiotic bacterium with unique properties making fermented soybeans very nutrient dense.

 Commercially fermented soybeans